 Source: The Family Handyman

-Eventually the belts on belt-driven blowers will need to be replaced.
+Eventually, the belts on a belt-driven blower in a furnace will need to be replaced.
 Don’t attempt to replace the furnace drive belt yourself.
 Contact a professional and don’t run the furnace until the problem has been fixed.

 Worn-Out Motor Bearings?

-If you’re not sure what is causing those strange furnace sounds or smells, turn the unit off and wait until a professional technician has had the chance to take a look.
+If you’re not sure what is causing those strange squealing sounds in your furnace, turn the unit off and wait until a professional on our team has had a change to take a look.
 Our team of technicians offer reliable furnace repair and furnace installation services for homes in New Jersey.